cbhushan/IPED/README.md

 IPED makes use of components from few external libraries, which are listed in [NOTICE.txt](./NOTICE.txt).
 These components can be found in [3rdParty](./3rdParty) directory along with corresponding license files.

-This program is free software; you can redistribute it and/or modify it under the terms of Apache License, Version 2.0
+This program is free software; you can redistribute it and/or modify it under the terms of "Apache License, Version 2.0"
-OR
+**OR**
-the GNU General Public License, version 2.
+"GNU General Public License, version 2".
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.